AndreaSainz/FinalProject/README.md

 This format ensures consistent pairing and accelerates data loading in your training pipeline.

+Note: this hole process should not take more than 2 hours to be completed.
+The data loader class expect the file to contain an image and the sinogram.

 ## License

 This project is released under the MIT License.

 ## Acknowledgments